 The statistical analysis of the coverage of MD and BD species as a function of total coverage is shown in Figure 7e.
 Except for the absence of the MD species at low coverages, the functional forms and final saturation coverages of MD and BD species are similar to those observed at 80 K (Figure 5d).
 These findings are consistent with the lack of changes observed in this temperature range at higher coverages in our IRAS experiments (see Figure 4).

 In addition to the adsorption experiments at 150 K, we have prepared saturation coverage of FA by adsorbing 1.5 ML of FA at 80 K, followed by slow annealing to 150 K. The resulting image obtained at 80 K (Figure 7f), which shows a relatively well-ordered overlayer with alternating brighter and darker protrusions along the Ti5c rows suggesting the presence of two distinct species in the chains, is consistent with the MD-BD chains discussed above.
 The chains are aligned in an out-of-phase fashion from one row to another, forming an overlayer with a (3×1) periodicity.
 The complete sequence with the initial image after the adsorption at 80 K and the line scans across the ordered (3×1) regions is shown in Section S8 of the Supporting Information.
+The corresponding IRAS spectra for 0.67 and 1.5 ML HCOOH dosed at 90 K and annealed 600 s at 160 K are shown in Figure S8b of the Supporting Information.
+The spectra in both annealed samples look simpler than the sample dosed at 90K and rather similar, both having a contribution of the MD and BD forms.

 We further studied the stability of selected adsorption configurations at high FA coverages by DFT (Figure 8).
 For dissociated BD species at the saturation coverage of 0.5 ML (Figure 8a), the calculated adsorption energy per FA molecule is -1.39 eV (-1.49 eV) on the stoichiometric (reduced) surface, which is essentially the same as that of an isolated BD species (Table 1).
 This structure corresponds to the BD chains observed in the STM images in Figure 5b and Figure 7b.